Braised Cabbage with Ground Beef and Potatoes

 6. Step 6:

-Wash the cabbage under running water and chop it with a thin long straw.
-Due to the thin slicing, the cabbage is added at the very end.
+Rinse the cabbage under running water and shred it into thin, long strips.
+Because it's cut so fine, the cabbage goes in at the very end.

 7. Step 7:

-Add tomato paste and finely grated garlic.
-Season the dish with salt and pepper.
-Pour in filtered water.
-Stir gently and, covered with a lid, simmer over low heat until tender for about twenty minutes.
-The cooking time may vary depending on the individual characteristics of your frying pan and the stove itself.
+Add the cabbage along with the tomato paste and finely grated garlic.
+Season with salt and pepper and pour in the water.
+Stir gently, cover, and simmer over low heat until tender, about 20 minutes.
+Cooking time will vary depending on your particular pan and stove.

 • Onion - 41 kcal/100g